thibaudcolas/thib.me/src/_posts/2018-03-13-rethinking-rich-text-pipelines-with-draft-js.md

 Pasting rich text preserves **a lot** of unwanted or irrelevant styles, and there is no indication whatsoever that the content is problematic.
 Saving the content and reloading the page, we see the server-side filtering kick into action and – _surprise_ – reveal Microsoft Word metadata and styles (wich is plain gibberish for a user).
 Even if that was properly removed, the rich text still contains unwanted formattings – subscript and superscript in this case.

-By comparison, here is the Draft.js equivalent:
+By contrast, here is the Draft.js equivalent:

 ![Screencast of Word copy-pasting into Wagtail’s new editor.
 Content is correctly filtered on paste.](/images/draftail-paste-from-word.gif)